-The proposed algorithm was evaluated at two levels: finger level (one finger) and subject level (all 10 fingers).
+The proposed algorithm was evaluated at two levels: finger-level (one finger) and subject-level (all ten fingers).
 At the finger level, we evaluate the performance of distinguishing between natural and altered fingerprints.
 At the subject level, we evaluate the performance of distinguishing between subjects with natural fingerprints and those with altered fingerprints.
-Since most AFIS used in law enforcement, national ID, and border control applications process all 10 fingerprints of a person, the subject level performance utilizes this information of the application domain.
+Since most AFIS used in law enforcement, national ID, and border control applications process all the ten fingerprints of a person, the subject level performance utilizes this information of the application domain.